mdugot/GAN-BERT/README.md

 # GAN-Bert

 Implementation in Pytorch of a GAN-Bert model for fine-tuning a text classifier based on Bert in a semi-supervised way from few labelled samples.
+It follows the method proposed by the paper [GAN-BERT: Generative Adversarial Learning for
+Robust Text Classification with a Bunch of Labeled Examples](https://www.aclweb.org/anthology/2020.acl-main.191.pdf).

 ## Dataset